-The 332nd Fighter Group flew 179 bomber escort missions from June 1944 through the end of the war.
-The Tuskegee Airmen proved especially valuable in this role.
-While on escort missions, Davis' airmen performed with great skill and courage, on one occasion shooting down 13 German fighters.
-But despite its success, the 332nd was often outnumbered.
-On one mission, Davis' 39 aircraft attacked more than 100 German fighters, shooting down five and for the loss of one and earning Davis the Distinguished Flying Cross for bravery and leadership.
+Known as a strict disciplinarian, Col. Davis urged his men to prove themselves in combat as the best reply to racism.
+They flew 311 missions, of which 179 were escorting bombers, from June 1944 through the end of the war.
+The Tuskegee Airmen performed with great skill and courage, on one occasion shooting down 13 German fighters.
+Despite its success, however, the 332nd was often outnumbered.
+On one mission, Davis led 39 aircraft against more than 100 German fighters, shooting down five for the loss of one.
+It earned Davis the Distinguished Flying Cross for bravery and leadership.

-Tuskegee's airmen faced the best the Luftwaffe had, including the first jet fighters.
-On March 24, 1945, as the 332nd became one of the first Italy-based fighter unit to escort all B-17s all the way to Berlin and back, they met 25 German Me 262 jets.
-In the ensuing combat, three jets fell and the 332nd lost only one P-51.
-Significantly, the 332nd had completed the full 1,600-mile mission, for which it earned the Distinguished Unit Citation.
+Tuskegee Airmen faced the best the Luftwaffe had, including the first jet fighters.
+On March 24, 1945, the 332nd became one of the first Italy-based fighter units to escort B-17s all the way to Berlin and back.
+Along the way, they met 25 German Me 262 jets.
+In the ensuing combat, the 332nd shot down three of the eight jets destroyed that day and earned the 332nd a Distinguished Unit Citation.

-When the war in Europe ended, the 332nd Fighter Group had shot down 112 enemy aircraft and destroyed another 150 on the ground.
-Also, they knocked out more than 600 railroad cars, heavily damaged one destroyer and sank 40 boats and barges.
-Their losses included approximately 150 killed in combat or in accidents.
-During the war, Tuskegee had trained 992 pilots and sent 450 overseas.
-By any measure, the Tuskegee experiment was a resounding success.
+During the war, Tuskegee trained around 990 pilots and sent 350 overseas.
+When the war in Europe ended, the Tuskegee Airmen had shot down 112 enemy aircraft, destroyed 150 aircraft on the ground, knocked out more than 600 railroad cars, and 40 boats and barges.
+Approximately 150 Tuskegee Airmen were killed in combat or in accidents, and 32 became prisoners of war.
+By any measure, the Tuskegee project proved a resounding success.

 Note: The appearance of hyperlinks does not constitute endorsement by the National Museum of the USAF, the U.S. Air Force, or the Department of Defense, of the external website, or the information, products or services contained therein.